Reading time: 3 minutes

 If you want to commence a bring-forward arrangement in a particular financial year, you must not have already triggered a bring-forward arrangement in the previous two years.

 It’s possible to accidentally trigger a bring-forward arrangement in a previous financial year without realising it.
 Before making personal contributions into your super account, consider all the contributions you have made to all your super funds, as excess concessional (before-tax) contributions are also counted towards your non-concessional contributions cap.

 You don’t need to notify your super fund or the ATO, or even fill in an application, as your super fund automatically reports all contributions made into your super account to the ATO.

-If you are eligible to make non-concessional contributions and you make contributions greater than the annual cap ($100,000 in 2020/21), you automatically gain access to your future year contributions caps.
+If you are eligible to make non-concessional contributions and you make contributions greater than the annual general cap ($110,000 in 2021–22), you automatically gain access to your future years of contributions caps.
 This is referring to as triggering the bring-forward rules.

 Background of the bring-forward caps

 Over the years, the government has progressively reduced the non-concessional contributions cap and bring-forward limits.
 If you started a bring-forward arrangement in 2014–15, for example, the bring-forward cap was $540,000, which is much higher than the current $330,000 limit.